Shimla jailbreak: One of three escaped prisoners arrested

 “Special mention must be made of Ms Soumya ( SP Shimla) who diligently pursued the investigation and did not lose focus even once.
 Thirty Prison personnel were also pressed into the hunt to nab the escapees,” Goyal said.

 The prisoners, two of them rape case accused and one facing murder charges at Kullu, had escaped from the jail on December 6—just a day before state police ‘s ‘Raising Day function’.
-All three were Nepal nationals ,who had together planned the jailbreak by climbing at the wall and then jumping on the other side of 16-feet high wall during mid-night hours.
+All three were Nepal nationals, who had together planned the jailbreak by climbing at the wall and then jumping on the other side of a 16-feet high wall during mid-night hours.

 The police apparently took it as a challenge and sounded an alert to all district police units in Shimla, Solan and Sirmaur to stop them from escaping to their country i.e Nepal.